-We will use your student email address to contact you about important matters relating to your studies and being a student here.
-You should check it daily for updates and useful information, including information about your induction (orientation) sessions.
+We'll use your student email address to contact you about important matters relating to your studies and being a student here.
+You should check it daily for updates and useful information, including about your induction (orientation) sessions.

 Your student email address will take the format of email@example.com

-You will receive your student username when you are asked to complete Online Registration.
-It will be three letters (your initials) followed by three or four numbers.
+You'll receive your student username when you're asked to complete Online Registration.
+It'll be three letters (your initials) followed by three or four numbers.
 For example, if your username is ABC123 then your email address will be ABC123@student.bham.ac.uk

 You can access your student email through the MyUoB app.

 You can also set it up on your mobile device or computer email service, or access it via outlook.office365.com.
 Postgraduate Research students can access their email account at mail.bham.ac.uk

 You can set up your email on your phone or tablet

 University of Birmingham students get free access to Microsoft 365, a cloud-based service that provides Microsoft tools like Word, Excel, PowerPoint and OneNote on multiple devices.
 You also get access to your own personal OneDrive, which provides 1TB of secure file storage.

 As part of Microsoft 365, you also have access to Microsoft Teams, an online collaborative space for group messaging, video calling and document sharing, wherever you are.
 Teams allows you to carry on working on your group projects and share ideas with classmates even when you are not on campus.
 Find out more about Teams.

 You also get free access to a wide range of educational software applications and productivity tools for study, research or personal use.
 These are available from anywhere, whether you're using a personal Windows device or any University of Birmingham PC on campus via our AppsAnywhere service.